Information for Quartix Technologies plc investors

 The members of the Board have a collective responsibility and legal obligation to promote the interests of the Group and are collectively responsible for defining corporate governance arrangements.
 Ultimate responsibility for the quality of, and approach to, corporate governance lies with the chair of the Board.

-For the majority of 2023, the Board consisted of three Executive and three independent Non-Executives.
-The following plc Board changes took place in 2023:
+For the majority of 2024, the Board consisted of one Executive and two independent Non-Executives.
+The following plc Board changes took place in 2024:

 Non-Executive Directors are required to attend 10-12 Board meetings per year (in Cambridge, Newtown and London or remote via telephone call) and to be available at other times as required for face-to-face and telephone meetings with the executive team and investors.
 In addition, they attend Board committee meetings as required.

-1 Richard Lilwall resigned from the Board in October 2023.
+1 Emily Rees resigned from the board in March 2024

 The Board has a schedule of regular business, financial and operational matters, and each Board committee has compiled a schedule of work to ensure that all areas for which the Board has responsibility are addressed and reviewed during the course of the year.
 The Chairman is responsible for ensuring that, to inform decision-making, Directors receive accurate, sufficient and timely information.
-The Company Secretary, who is also the CFO, compiles the Board and committee papers which are circulated to Directors prior to meetings.
+The Finance Director compiles the Board and committee papers which are circulated to Directors prior to meetings.
 The Company Secretary provides minutes of each meeting and every Director is aware of the right to have any concerns minuted and to seek independent advice at the Group’s expense where appropriate.

 6. ENSURE THAT BETWEEN THEM THE DIRECTORS HAVE THE NECESSARY UP-TO-DATE EXPERIENCE, SKILLS AND CAPABILITIES

-All members of the Board bring relevant sector experience in software and business services.
-The board at the reporting date have an aggregate 18 years of public company directorship experience, and two members are qualified accountants.
+All members of the Board bring relevant sector experience in software and business services, governance and finance.
 The Board believes that its blend of relevant experience, skills and personal qualities and capabilities is sufficient to enable it to successfully execute its strategy.
 Where relevant, the Directors research relevant information, including online material, and occasionally attend seminars and trade events, to ensure that their knowledge remains current.

-Key to committees/roles: E: Executive, N: Nomination, A: Audit, R: Remuneration, ESG: Environmental, Social & Governance, C: Chair
+Key to committees/roles: E: Executive, N: Nomination, A: Audit, R: Remuneration, C: Chair

 Background: